thetisproject/thetis/docs/source/demo_3d_channel.rst

     def river_flux_func(t):
         return flux_river*min(t/t_ramp, 1.0)

-We then define :py:class:`Constant` objects for the fluxes and use them as boundary conditions for the 2D shallow water model::
+We then define :py:class:`~.firedrake.constant.Constant` objects for the fluxes and use them as boundary conditions for the 2D shallow water model::

     ocean_flux = Constant(ocean_flux_func(0))